beadsland/fixTracks/README.md

 management system that provides for _savvy_, rather than merely smart, playlists and improved performance in managing large, even distributed, podcast libraries.

+Presently, the `parseIpod.py` script is set up to create a collation of two staggered playlists, one historical the other contemporary, drawing entirely from the tracks in place on the iPod.
+Staggers account for recent plays.

+History playlist captures played tracks (and addresses issues where the iPod clock hasn't been set, such as after a battery change), but doesn't yet account for skipped (_i.e._, incomplete) plays.
+Similarly, the needle (or first) track of the main playlist doesn't yet know what skipped track was last played, so selects the first track with a bookmark.

 # Purpose

 I currently maintain a 2 terabyte library of podcasts, which I listen to in a